Read with BonusRead with Bonus

 She took a deep breath, suppressing her grievances and anger, and carried the dishes out of the kitchen, setting them on the dining table.

-Just as she was about to sit down, Juniper knocked the utensils out of her hand.
-"You dare to eat?
+Just as she was about to sit down and rest, Juniper kicked her hard.
+"How dare you be lazy?
 Can't you see how dirty the house is?
 Go mop the floor first!"